cjbassi/gotop/README.md

   - `G` and `<End>`: jump to bottom
 - Process actions:
   - `<Tab>`: toggle process grouping
-  - `dd`: kill selected process or group of processes
+  - `dd`: kill selected process or group of processes with SIGTERM
+  - `d3`: kill selected process or group of processes with SIGQUIT
+  - `d9`: kill selected process or group of processes with SIGKILL
 - Process sorting
   - `c`: CPU
   - `m`: Mem